Powder Fillers - Powder Filling Equipment

 - Can be ganged together for more accurate weights on irregular product sizes and weights to compare between any 2 heads for better overage control.

 - Can be adapted for counting consitent products such as hardware, tablets, and other piece count applications.

 - Relatively Slow Compared to augers and cup fillers although that gap has been narrowed with the introduction of the IQ series

 - Running very fine powders such as talcs, flour, and powdered milk can get a little messy.

 Auger Filling Machines

 Auger fillers are the machine of choice for all fine powders or any product that has consistent size particulates such as talcum powders, flour, cake mixes and more.
-Auger filling equipment consists of a main hopper, stirring bar to keep the auger fed (even on powders that are not free flowing), and an auger that fits in a closeley fit cylinder.
+Auger powder-filling and dispensing equipment consists of a main hopper, stirring bar to keep the auger fed (even on powders that are not free flowing), and an auger that fits in a closeley fit cylinder.
 So long as the auger flights can be consistently fed, these machines can be extremely accurate.
-Since auger fillers are volumetric they do not actually weigh the product, except in cases where mated directly to a scale, but depend on accurate revolution counts of the auger.
+Since auger powder fillers are volumetric they do not actually weigh the product, except in cases where mated directly to a scale, but depend on accurate revolution counts of the auger.
 In some applications auger fillers can be used as depositors for fillings such as for eggrolls or other light extrudable types of products.